Basic Payment Scheme - Active Farmer

-However, a later amendment to the rules allowed claimants to “re-qualify” if they claimed on 36 hectares or more of eligible, agricultural land.
+However, the rules allow claimants to “re-qualify” if they claim on 36 hectares or more of eligible, agricultural land.

 2. Claimants whose agricultural area is mainly “naturally kept land” but who do not undertake the minimum required activity on it.

-This did not cause problems for our landowner clients who have traditionally operated a grazing licence without further input in terms of management in 2015.
+This did not cause problems for our landowner clients who have traditionally operated a grazing licence without further input in terms of management in previous years.

-The Active Farmer criteria will be an annual assessment so even if a claimant meets the criteria in one year they must consider all changes to their circumstances which may preclude them in future.
+The Active Farmer criteria is an annual assessment so even if a claimant meets the criteria in one year they must consider all changes to their circumstances which may preclude them in future.